 In the middle of a Georgia summer, the days are long and it seems like we’ve got more time for the things we enjoy.
 The kids are out of school, and work slows down a little.
 If we’re lucky, we get some extra time with our family, spend lazy days at the pool, and vacation with children and grandchildren.
 It can feel like summer will last forever.

-But all along know that August is just around the corner.
-Another school year will begin and work will kick back into high gear.
+But all along know that September is just around the corner.
+Another school year has begun and work will kick back into high gear.
 The kids will need school supplies and new clothes for school.
 All too soon, parents will find themselves crossing off items on the back-to-school list and standing in the check-out line.
 Fortunately, the schools publish a supply list for each grade so parents know exactly what is needed to be prepared on that first day of school.

 The answers to these questions are different for every family.
 The first step is to begin the conversation with one another about what is most important for your family’s future.